 If you're looking for the best time to visit Florence, September offers a sweet balance of sunshine and manageable crowds.
 It offers ideal conditions for sightseeing, dining outdoors, and exploring nearby towns, making it one of the most pleasant months to be in the city.

-Expect the following when it comes to the Florence climate in September:
+Expect the following when it comes to the weather in Florence in September:

-• UV index: Moderate to high (5 to 7), especially around midday
+- UV index: Moderate to high, especially around midday

-• Rainfall: Around 6 to 8 days of light, brief showers
+- Rainfall: Around 6 to 8 days of rainfall.
+Intensity ranges from light, brief showers to intense and sudden

 The weather in Florence in September shifts subtly through the month.
 Here’s how early, mid, and late September typically feel:

-• Florence in early September: Warmest part of the month, with average highs around 84 F (29 C).
+- Florence in early September: Warmest part of September in Florence, with average highs around 84 F (29 C).
 Still feels like summer and is great for rooftop aperitivo (aperitif) or long evenings out.

-• Florence in late September: Daytime temperatures drop to the low-to-mid 70s F (around 23 C).
-Expect cooler evenings and a greater chance of short rain showers, perfect for countryside visits or slower-paced trips.
+- Florence in late September: Daytime temperatures drop to the low-to-mid 70s F (around 23 C).
+Expect cooler evenings and a greater chance of short rain showers.

 Crowds and Costs in Florence in September